Smelter City State Bank (Durango, CO)

 Article Text

-DURANGO BANKS STAY CLOSED Examiner Says Institutions in Hands of Receiver Will Not Be Reopened.
+Banks in Bad Condition By Associated Press.
 DENVER.
-Colo., Dec.
-22.-Neither the Colorado State bank of Durango and its branch bank at Pagosa Springs, nor the Smelter City State bank. also at Durango, both of which closed their doors week before last, will be able to reorganize and reopen, according to H. M. Beatty, state bank commissioner, who returned from Durango yesterday, after placing the institutions in the hands of receivers to wind up their affairs.
-The liabilities of the Colorado State and its Pagosa branch are $330,000, which do not include a capital stock of $75,000.
-The assets have a face value of $450,000. but are of such character as to fall very short of meeting the indebtedness.
-The liabilities of the Smelter City State are $142,000; assets, $172,000; capital stock, $30,000.
-The assets are also of such character as not to meet the indebtedness of the institution.
+Col., Dec.
+22.-Neither the Colorado State bank of Durango and its Branch bank at Pagosa Springs nor the Smelter City State bank. also of Durango, both of which closed their doors week before last, will be able to reorganize and reopen, according to H. M. Beatty, state bank commissioner, who returned from Durango yesterday, after placing the institutions in the hands of receivers to wind up their affairs.

 Click image to open full size in new tab